Co-President: Rev. Randy Weinkauf, Immanuel Lutheran Church

 Co-Vice President: Brent Hoffman, Morningstar Church

 Brent has lived in Lawrence since moving from Chicago, IL in 2010.
 Brent is an Investment Advisor Representative with Fifteen:22 Financial Partners.
 He advises individuals, families, and small businesses on how to best grow and protect their assets.
 Prior to moving to Lawrence, Brent worked as an analyst and advisor for nearly five years at the largest commodity firm in the world, MF Global.
 He and his partners, Doug Stephens and Malcom Ong now own and operate Fifteen:22 Financial Partners in Lawrence.
 He has served on the board of Family Promise of Lawrence since 2011 where he has helped with fund development and matters related to congregational care and recruitment.
 He has been a network member of Justice Matters since its inception.
-Brent is 43- years old and has been married to Marianne for 11 years.
+Brent is 44- years old and has been married to Marianne for 12 years.
 Brent is an active member and a Deacon at Morning Star Church in Lawrence, where he serves on the First Impressions Team and the Missions Committee.
-Brent is also an instrumental leader in the transformative experience known as Men’s Encounter.